SpongeBob SquarePants: Executive producers and showrunners

-Until his death in 2018, Hillenburg had served as the executive producer over the course of the series' entire history and functioned as its showrunner from its debut in 1999 until 2004.
+Until his death in 2018, Hillenburg had served as the executive producer of the series over the course of its entire history and as its showrunner from its debut in 1999 until 2004.
 The series went on hiatus in 2002, after Hillenburg halted production on the show itself to work on the feature film The SpongeBob SquarePants Movie.
 Once the film was finalized and the third season finished, Hillenburg resigned as the series' showrunner.
 Although he no longer had a direct role in the series' production, he maintained an advisory role and reviewed each episode.

 When the film was completed, Hillenburg intended it to be the series finale, "so [the show] wouldn't jump the shark."
-However, Nickelodeon wanted more episodes.
+However, the show's massive financial success led to its continuation.
 Hillenburg appointed Paul Tibbitt, who had previously served on the show as a writer, director, and storyboard artist, to take over his role as showrunner to produce additional seasons.
 Hillenburg considered Tibbitt one of his favorite members of the show's crew, and "totally trusted him".

 On December 13, 2014, it was announced that Hillenburg would return to the series in an unspecified position.
-On November 26, 2018, at the age of 57, Hillenburg died from complications from amyotrophic lateral sclerosis (ALS), which he had been diagnosed with in March 2017.
+On November 26, 2018, at the age of 57, Hillenburg died from complications of amyotrophic lateral sclerosis (ALS), with which he had been diagnosed in March 2017.
 Nickelodeon confirmed via Twitter the series would continue after his death.
 In February 2019, incoming president Brian Robbins vowed Nickelodeon would keep the show in production for as long as the network exists.

-As of the ninth season, former writers and storyboard directors Vincent Waller and Marc Ceccarelli act as showrunners.
+Starting with the ninth season, former writers and storyboard directors Vincent Waller and Marc Ceccarelli have served as showrunners.
+Hillenburg is still posthumously credited as executive producer in episodes as of 2024.